anderspearson206/lunar-mesh-env/README.md

 # lunar-mesh-env

 A custom [Gymnasium](https://gymnasium.farama.org/)-compatible environment for simulating agent based lunar mesh networks.
-This environment is built on [mobile-env](https://github.com/j-schuer/mobile-env) but is for mesh netowkrs
+This environment is built on [mobile-env](https://github.com/j-schuer/mobile-env) but is for mesh networks.

 The simulation focuses on a small number of agents (rovers) in a lunar-like terrain, where they must establish communication routes using multiple frequencies and manage their energy consumption.